 - I can love you unto death.

-- Do unto others as you would have do unto you.
+- Do unto others as you would have done unto you.

 - They were together unto death.